ReVerseYTReal/chattercode/README.md

-# chattercode README
+# Chattercode

 This is the README for your extension "chattercode".
-After writing up a brief description, we recommend including the following sections.
+After writing up a brief description, we recommend including the following sections. (i will add more when im not lazy trust)

 ## Features